- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 By the end of the first month, I’ve increased a total of 5 inches and was able to hang onto the rim consistently with one hand.

-This was very satisfying to me, it kept me motivated and committed to staying on course, regardless of how difficult it was or how lazy I felt that day.
+It kept me motivated and committed to staying on course, regardless of how difficult it was or how lazy I felt at times.

 Adam and Justin did a really great job of streamlining the entire process, making sure the program is easy to follow.